jutrifonov/sreg/README.md

 ```

 ## References
 Bugni, F. A., Canay, I. A., and Shaikh, A. M. (2018).
-Inference Under Covariate-Adaptive Randomization. *Journal of the American Statistical Association*, 113(524), 1784–1796.
+Inference Under Covariate-Adaptive Randomization. *Journal of the American Statistical Association*, 113(524), 1784–1796, doi:10.1080/01621459.2017.1375934.

 Bugni, F., Canay, I., Shaikh, A., and Tabord-Meehan, M. (2024+).
-Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes. *Forthcoming in the Journal of Political Economy: Microeconomics*.
+Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes. *Forthcoming in the Journal of Political Economy: Microeconomics*, doi:10.48550/arXiv.2204.08356.

 Jiang, L., Linton, O. B., Tang, H., and Zhang, Y. (2023+).
-Improving Estimation Efficiency via Regression-Adjustment in Covariate-Adaptive Randomizations with Imperfect Compliance. *Forthcoming in Review of Economics and Statistics*.
+Improving Estimation Efficiency via Regression-Adjustment in Covariate-Adaptive Randomizations with Imperfect Compliance. *Forthcoming in Review of Economics and Statistics*, doi:10.48550/arXiv.2204.08356.